jvansteirteghem/oboco/README.md

 ## configuration

-remark: on windows you have to use \\\\ or / as path separator.
+you are required to configure "user data" and "application security".

-### user data (required)
+### user data

 - configure user.properties
-	- data.path: the path of your book collection. you can add more than one path by using a ",".
+	- data.path: the path of your book collection. you can add more than one path by using a ",". [^1]

 ### application logger

 - configure application.properties
-	- logger.path: the path of the logs.
+	- logger.path: the path of the logs. [^1]
 	- logger.rootLevel: the root level of the logger: "FATAL", "ERROR", "WARN", "INFO", "DEBUG" or "TRACE".
 	- logger.level: the level of the logger: "FATAL", "ERROR", "WARN", "INFO", "DEBUG" or "TRACE".